sandstorm/ebpf-tracer/README.md

 Now, wait until the container is up and running fully: `kubectl get pods -w`.

 Now, you can connect: `kubectl exec -it debugger`.
-If you have
+Happy debugging!

-## Minimal Do
+## Included Docs

+The following is printed when the container starts up:

 ```
       _      _